 Model clauses

-International data transfers may take place on the basis of standard data protection clauses known as ‘standard contractual clauses’ (SCCs) or ‘model clauses’.
-Model clauses are contractual clauses that are used when you incorporate them into (ie legally include them in) a contract with the party receiving the data that you’re transferring.
+International data transfers may occur based on standard data protection clauses known as ‘standard contractual clauses’ (SCCs) or ‘model clauses’.
+Model clauses are contractual clauses used when you incorporate them into (ie legally include them in) a contract with the party receiving the data you’re transferring.

 The clauses must be used (essentially) as they stand.
 Any additional contractual language added to them should not contradict them in any way.

-Model clauses for data transfers out of the UK need to be approved or issued by the UK Government.
+Model clauses for data transfers out of the UK must be approved or issued by the UK Government.
 Before Brexit, the UK used the EU’s model clauses.
 Since 1 January 2021, the UK has had the power to produce its own model clauses.
-This has occurred, and in March 2022 two new options for data protection model clauses came into effect in the UK:
+This has occurred, and in March 2022 2 new options for data protection model clauses came into effect in the UK:

 -